Angleito/BluefinAIAgentTrader/WEBHOOK_README.md

 python test_webhook.py --url 'https://your-ngrok-url.ngrok.io/webhook' --action BUY --symbol SUI/USD --signal-type GREEN_CIRCLE
 ```

 You can test different signals by using the `--signal-type` parameter with any of the signal types listed above.
+Make sure to use the appropriate `--action` parameter ("BUY" for Bullish signals, "SELL" for Bearish signals).

 ## How it Works